-ILO Sub-skills NEW LEVEL 1 (IELTS 4.0 - 4.5 or equivalent) On completion of this module, students will be able to interact and communicate at A2/B1 (pre- intermediate) level exchange, check and confirm basic meaning in a routine conversation on familiar topics, although are likely to require some help with formulation.
-Production of formulaic chunks with some accuracy Production of individual words and phonemes which are mostly understandable.
-Usage of basic intonation to support meaning.
-Making some distinction between weak and strong forms.
+ILO Sub-skills NEW LEVEL 1 (IELTS 4.0 - 4.5 interact and communicate at A2/B1 (pre- intermediate) level Production of formulaic chunks with some accuracy Production of individual words and phonemes which are mostly understandable. or equivalent) On completion of valent) oletion of exchange, check and confirm basic meaning in a 3 Usage of basic intonation to support meaning. this module, students will be routine conversation on familiar topics, although are likely to require some help with formulation.
+4. Making some distinction between weak and strong forms. able to 5.
 Asking simply for repetition / clarification.
-Production of some correct simple sentence structures, but rare usage of compound and complex sentences.
-Usage of basic vocabulary for the exchange of information on general topics.
-NEW LEVEL 2 (IELTS 4.5 - 5.0 or equivalent) On completion of this module, students will be able to interact and communicate at B1 (intermediate) level exchange, check and confirm meaning with some fluency in a conversation, which includes the most common words from academic corpora, although are likely to have difficulty engaging in debate.
-Taking simple turns in a discussion Usage of rhetorical functions to agree / disagree &amp; express basic opinions Giving further information / detail / evidence to support their ideas when prompted Usage of common linkers appropriately to help their speech flow Usage of appropriate sentence stress to distinguish content from grammar words Asking questions in response to what others say (e.g. checking understanding / requesting further information) Production of simple structures with reasonable accuracy, but frequent errors in compound and complex sentences.
-Usage of limited vocabulary, with some circumlocutions, to express themselves on most general and simple academic topics
+6. Production of some correct simple sentence structures, but rare usage of compound and complex sentences.
+7. Usage of basic vocabulary for the exchange of information on general topics.
+NEW LEVEL 2 interact and communicate at B1 (intermediate) level Taking simple turns in a discussion (IELTS 4.5 - 5.0 or equivalent) exchange, check and confirm meaning with some 2.
+Usage of rhetorical functions to agree / disagree & express basic opinions On completion of pletion of fluency in a conversation, which includes the most common words from academic corpora, although are 3.
+Giving further information / detail / evidence to support their ideas when prompted this module, students will be 4.
+Usage of common linkers appropriately to help their speech flow able to 5.
+Usage of appropriate sentence stress to distinguish content from grammar words 6.
+Asking questions in response to what others say (e.g. checking understanding / requesting further information) 7.
+Production of simple structures with reasonable accuracy, but frequent errors in compound and complex sentences.
+8. Usage of limited vocabulary, with some circumlocutions, to express themselves on most general and simple academic topics